matheusfelipeog/beautiful-docs/README.md

 * [phpDocumentor](http://www.phpdoc.org/) - phpDocumentor enables you to generate documentation from your PHP source code. (contributed by [shivamdixit](http://shivamdixit.com))
 * [Hologram](http://trulia.github.io/hologram/) - Hologram is a Ruby gem that parses comments in your CSS and helps you turn them into a beautiful style guide. (contributed by [@jchild3rs](http://github.com/jchild3rs))
 * [Middleman](https://middlemanapp.com/) - Static site generator using all the shortcuts and tools in modern web development. (contributed by [Sota Yamashtia](https://github.com/sotayamashita))
-* [Mailgun Documentation](https://documentation.mailgun.com) - Email service for developers.
-Language selector, API code samples, editable in the browser, created with Sphinx. (contributed by [@leemunroe](https://github.com/leemunroe))
+* [Swig Documentation](http://paularmstrong.github.io/swig/docs/) - A Node.js and Browser-based JavaScript Template Engine. (contributed by [Wil Moore III](https://github.com/wilmoore))